Operation Sundarbans: Controversy

 On the day of the film's premiere, an assistant director, Tanin Khan, complained against the production team for not clearing his fee.
 He also accused the director of misbehaving with him.
 Responding to the complaint of Khan, director Dipon said that his dues were not explained for the non-completion of the project.
 The director also accused Khan of negligence in work and leaving without completing the second lot of the filming.

 Release

 Its actual release date was 1 August 2020, but was postponed for COVID-19 epidemic.
 Later the date was changed to 21 July 2021 but wasn't released on that date.
 After the release of the official trailer on 29 July, the release date of the film was finalised to 23 September 2022.
 The film received clearance from the Bangladesh Film Censor Board on September 11.
 It was premiered in Star Cineplex, Bashundhara City on 20 September 2022.
 The film was scheduled to be released in 35 cinemas.
 The number of cinemas showing the film increased by 10 in the second week of its release.
-It was released in Sydney, Australia on 7 October 2022.
+It was released in Sydney on 7 October 2022.